 Plan on expansion.
 Plan for overstock (long or short term), common in today’s warehousing environment.
-Your plans should accommodate shifts in business, inventory, or process changes for a decade.
-A good example is “air space”.
-You may not need it currently, but a good plan notes that you can erect taller pallet racks, or even a mezzanine to take advantage if that’s needed.
-The ability to add those pallet positions, and knowing that you can, may be critical.
+Your plans should accommodate shifts in business, inventory or processes for a decade.
+A good example is “air space.”
+You may not need it currently, but a good plan notes that you can erect taller pallet racks, or even a mezzanine to take advantage of the vertical cube if needed.
+The ability to add those pallet positions, and knowing that you can, may become critical.

 This principle can also apply to rack capacities.
 If your current loads are in the 1,500 pounds per pallet position range, you may want to specify beams and uprights capable of 2,500 pounds in case your load weights increase.
 Yes, the heavier racks are more expensive, but loading flexibility is priceless.

 Adequate void space to set up temporary storage, work areas or overstock storage should be factored in.

 You can also make simple errors like inadequate space for common areas – aisles, dunnage, equipment parking, employee areas, work cells, etc. Are there too many doors, or not enough?

 Failure to map processes and relate the map to your facility layout

 Map your current and future processes before you touch that CAD software, or even start scribbling on notepads.
 How will you manage your operation today?
 How might that change in three or five years?
 Base your conveyors, racks, shelving, picking equipment and workcells on that process map.

 Not all warehouses, of course, ship to external customers.
 Warehouses that provide stock to a manufacturing operation must place raw materials and packaging close to the production area, in such a way that the production floor’s demands are easily met.
 Then the facility must be able to ship finished goods in a relatively straight-line operation.